PURCHASING PROPERTY IN SPAIN: FREQUENT MISTAKES TO AVOID

 1).- Call us or send us a WhatsApp now at (0034) 687 88 88 73.

 2).- You can also use our e-mail form at the top of the sidebar of your screen, or alternatively, you can send us an e-mail to firstname.lastname@example.org

 Our commitment, we’ll respond to your e-mail inquiry in less than 24 hours.

 We are on social media.
-Follow us on:
+Please follow us on:

-Finally, thank you very much for your attention, and in case you might have any questions or doubts about purchasing a property in Spain, again please do not hesitate to contact us.
+Finally, thank you very much for your attention, and if you are considering of purchasing a property in Spain, and in case you might have any questions or doubts about purchasing process in Spain, again please do not hesitate to contact us.
 We would like to stress the point that you will be in good hands, and you can be reassured that we will look after your interests in the most committed and professional way.

 We look forward to helping you and the benefit of our “know-how”.

 “NON-PRACTISING ENGLISH SOLICITOR IN ENGLAND AND WALES”, under the “Solicitors Regulation Authority” (SRA) SRA number 519196 and practising Spanish Solicitor